anapremovic/ArtChart/README.md

 * Home Page: View art near you on the map.
 * Search Page: Search and filter all art.
-* View art details by clicking an art piece from the Home or Search pages.
+* Art Info Page: View art details by clicking an art piece from the Home or Search pages.
-* Write reviews for art and see reviews from other users.
+* Reviews Pages: Write reviews for art and see reviews from other users.
-* Add Art Page: Submit new public art pieces on the app.
+* Add Art Page: Submit new public art pieces to the app.
+Integrity verified by AI.
 * Profile Page: Sign in and configure your account.
-* Submit art pieces to ArtChart with precise map location.

 ## Contributors